 Renesas strictly prohibits employees from doing any business with antisocial forces.
 A self-verifying system is set up at each workplace to decide whether transactions can go forward, steps are clearly defined to prevent business with antisocial forces.
 In addition, workplace managers and subsidiary presidents perform self-audits and check on the status of their businesses.

-From 2020 onwards, we have appointed a third-party organization as a single point of contact globally.
-This external point of contact can be accessed by web or phone 24 hours a day, 365 days a year by any employee of Renesas Group, it’s suppliers, distributors, contractors or temporary employees, etc. either anonymously or by name.
+From 2020 onwards, we have appointed a third-party hotline as a single point of contact globally.
+This external point of contact can be accessed by web or phone 24 hours a day, 365 days a year by any employee of Renesas, as well as it’s suppliers, distributors, contractors or temporary employees, either anonymously or by name.
+This hotline can be used by anyone anytime.
 The hotline is available in English, German, Chinese and Japanese.
-The privacy of both the whistleblower and the subject of the complaint will be protected to the fullest extent possible.
-We strictly prohibit the adverse treatment of those who consult with or report to the hotline and have posted such prohibition of the adverse treatment on our websites both internal and external so that whistleblowers are protected in reporting compliance violations.
+The privacy of both the whistleblower and the subject of the complaint are protected to the fullest extent possible.
+Renesas maintains a no-retaliation policy.
+We strictly prohibit any form of retaliation and do not tolerate retaliation against employees for reporting a good-faith concern or complaint or for participating in the investigation of any complaint.
+Anyone who is found to violate this policy of no retaliation is subject to disciplinary action.

-In 2020, there were two reports made to the hotline; one in Japan and one from our overseas sites.
+In 2020, there were two reports made to the hotline.
 Neither reports were determined to be serious cases of misconduct, and we responded to both cases appropriately.
 Both cases have now since closed.

 Once every two years, we conduct an internal audit on information systems and IT governance.
 The most recent audit was conducted in 2020.
 We did not find any materials which is a cause for concern.